yewin-mm/spring-cloud-config-server/README.md

 * Nowadays, We used spring cloud config for centralization for all configures at one place over `Git` call config repository (properties or yml files store).
 * Also, we don't need to restart our application again if we changed something in our `application.properties` files or if we want to change something in that config file.
 * So, Spring Cloud Config is used for centralized configuration and used to change config at runtime collaborate with Spring boot Actuator build in `Refresh` api.
-* This project is communicate with [Spring Cloud Config Sample Microservice A](https://github.com/yewin-mm/spring-cloud-config-sample-microservice-a) as for config sample client service <br> and
+* This project is communicate with [Spring Cloud Config Sample Microservice A](https://github.com/yewin-mm/spring-cloud-config-sample-microservice-a) as for config sample client service and
 [Spring Cloud Config Sample Microservice B](https://github.com/yewin-mm/spring-cloud-config-sample-microservice-b) as for another config sample client service <br>
 and communicate with [Config Files Storage](https://github.com/yewin-mm/spring-cloud-config-files-storage) as for config files storage repository.